Differentially Private Quantiles with Smaller Error: Introduction

 \subsection{Relation to Past Work}

 The problem of quantile estimation is closely related to the problem of learning cumulative distributions (CDFs) and threshold functions~\cite{doi:10.1137/140991844,10.1109/FOCS.2015.45}.
 Learning of threshold functions is usually studied in the \emph{statistical} setting where data is sampled i.i.d.~from some real-valued distribution.
 For \emph{worst-case} distributions the problem has sample complexity that grows with the support size, so in particular we need to assume that the support is finite or that the distribution can be (privately) discretized without introducing too much error.
 Feldman and Xiao~\cite{doi:10.1137/140991844} established a sample complexity lower bound of $\Omega(\log b)$ for the quantile estimation problem under pure differential privacy.
-Bun, Dwork, Rothblum, and Steinke~\cite{10.1109/FOCS.2015.45} demonstrated a lower bound of $\Omega(\log^* b)$ for the same task under $(\varepsilon,\delta)$-differential privacy, and a mechanism with nearly matching dependence on $b$ was developed in a series of papers~\cite{10.1145/3188745.3188946,10.1145/3313276.3316312,KKM+20,10.1145/3564246.3585148}.
+Bun, Nissim, Stemmer, and Vadhan~\cite{10.1109/FOCS.2015.45} demonstrated a lower bound of $\Omega(\log^* b)$ for the same task under $(\varepsilon,\delta)$-differential privacy, and a mechanism with nearly matching dependence on $b$ was developed in a series of papers~\cite{10.1145/3188745.3188946,10.1145/3313276.3316312,KKM+20,10.1145/3564246.3585148}.
 We note that these results focus on $b$ and do not have an optimal dependence on the privacy parameter $\delta$.
-For example, the algorithm of Cohen, Lyu, Nelson, Sarlós, and Stemmer~\cite{10.1145/3564246.3585148} has sample complexity (and error) proportional to $\tilde{O}(\log^* b)$, which is optimal, but this bound is multiplied by $\log^2(1/\delta)$ making it large when $\delta$ is small.
+For example, the algorithm of Cohen, Lyu, Nelson, Sarlós, and Stemmer~\cite{10.1145/3564246.3585148} has sample complexity (and error) proportional to $\tilde{O}(\log^* b)$, which is optimal, but this bound is multiplied by $\log^2(1/\delta)$.
+For extremely large data domains, \cite{10.1145/3564246.3585148} can therefore outperform our algorithm; however, for domain sizes encountered in practice, the higher dependence on $\delta$ will likely outweigh this improvement.
+Our mechanism for approximate DP yields error independent of $\delta$ and therefore outperforms existing mechanisms when $\delta$ is small.
 With a slightly worse dependence on $b$, Kaplan, Ligett, Mansour, Naor, and Stemmer~\cite{KKM+20} achieved an error proportional to $\log(1/\delta)$.
 Earlier work~\cite{10.1145/3188745.3188946,10.1145/3313276.3316312} had a weaker dependence on $b$ and $\delta$.
-The mechanism we present for approximate DP yields error independent of $\delta$ and therefore outperforms existing mechanisms when $\delta$ is small.